UNSW Making

 Bull-Nose-Cnc-Milling-Cutter

-Get the diameter of your thread mill correct.
-Look on the manufactures website or do diameter probing on a HAAS.
+It is important to know the diameter of your thread mill, but it can vary between different brands.
+Try to find the information on the manufacture's website or use diameter probing on a HAAS.

 Reamers (expert content)